Mosamorphing/WTF-React/06_States/readme.md

 ![6-2](./img/6-2.png)

-For everytime we click on the increment button, we see immediately on the screen that the count has increased.
-Using `setCount` ensures that React knows about the change and re-renders the component.
-When `setCount` is called, React automatically re-renders the component, updating the displayed count value in the <p> element.
+Each time we click the increment button, we instantly see the count increase on the screen.
+Using `setCount` ensures that React is aware of the change and re-renders the component accordingly.
+When `setCount` is called, React automatically updates the displayed count value within the `<p>` element by re-rendering the component.

-Just like we update a number in this case, the state setter can manipulate a string, object, and even arrays as well.
+Just like we updated a number here, the state setter can also manipulate strings, objects, and even arrays.

-You might be wondering, how this applies in an application that people use in their day-to-day activities, because in reality, no one wants to use an app that just makes them click on a button and then add a number to an existing number.
-This brings us to a more robust use of state which we will learn in the next lecture.
+You might wonder how this applies to real-world applications because, in reality, no one wants to use an app that simply increases a number with a button click.
+This brings us to more practical and robust uses of state, which we’ll explore in the next lesson.

 # Summary

-In this lecture, we learnt what hooks are, what the most-used hook is, and we also examined how to use states to store and update a counter.
+In this lesson, we learnt what hooks are and what the most-used hook is.
+We also examined how to use states to store and update a counter.

 # Exercise

-Initiate a state as an empty string, then go ahead to update the state value by setting it to your name.
-Now go get your hands dirty!
+Start by setting up a state with an empty string.
+Then, update the state by assigning it to your name.
+Dive in and get your hands dirty!